visualcshape/listAllKeysInBucket/README.md

 # AWS LIST ALL KEY IN BUCKET

 A simple script to list all keys in the AWS S3 bucket.
-I will add batch output sometimes so it can list even bigger bucket.
+I will add batch output sooner or later so it can list even bigger bucket.
 You may know that LIST in AWS requires $$.

 ## Installation